CrumpLab/cognition/docs/textbook/C2_Mental_Imagery.md

 ## What is mental imagery?

 Close your eyes, and think about what you can see or hear in your "mind's eye" or "mind's ear".
 Some people report being able to see life-like images that are extremely clear and vivid, almost as if there is no difference between what they can imagine seeing and what they can see when they are looking at something when their eyes are open.
-Some people report seeing less vivid mental imagery, that is more spatial in nature.
+Some people report seeing less vivid mental imagery that is more spatial in nature.
 For example, they could close their eyes and imagine their kitchen; but they wouldn't "see" their kitchen as it appears when they are looking at it for real; but, they would nevertheless have some spatial sense about the shape of the kitchen, and where things are stored in the kitchen.
 Other people report having very little to no mental imagery.

 For fun, I'll tell you what I see when I close my eyes.
 My eyelids, and not much else... it's pretty dark when I close my eyes.
 At the same, I can imagine my kitchen pretty easily, although, I wouldn't say that I "see" it very clearly, I "see" it more spatially.
 However, sometimes I do "see" images that are more visual, that look like things I see when I have my eyes open.
 Also, I've had lots of dreams that seemed very visually vivid and real, just like visual experiences appear to me in waking life.
 So, according to me, my mental imagery is all of the above, and can include imagery about other kinds of senses, like sounds, taste, touch, and smells.